Laserlicht/vcmi_hd_mod/README.md

    - Select the installation folder of *Heroes of Might & Magic III - HD Edition*.
    - Choose the output folder for the generated mod.

+5. The process may take **up to 1 hour**, depending on your system's performance.
+Please be patient.

-5. After the process completes:
+6. After the process completes:
    - Copy the generated mod files to the `Mods` directory of your VCMI installation.